Andy Hunter at Anfield

 Rutter should have doubled the lead when played clean through by a superb pass from Ayari.
 The striker did well to hold off Virgil van Dijk but steered his effort straight at Kelleher.
 A routine yet crucial save.
 Kadioglu could have had his and Brighton’s second when found unmarked at the back post by Mitoma’s cross from the byline but sliced over on the volley.

 Slot’s problems continued after the half-time whistle when Ibrahima Konaté left the field with his left arm in a sling.
 The central defender was replaced by Joe Gomez, who made a huge impact.
 It was not the only switch Liverpool made.
 The home side restarted as they had to – playing with more aggression, speed and purpose to transform the contest.
-Brighton, in almost total command before the break, were clinging on long before the damn burst.
+Brighton, in almost total command before the break, were clinging on long before the dam burst.

 Gomez had a great chance within seconds but headed a Kostas Tsimikas free-kick at Verbruggen.
 The Brighton keeper made two excellent saves as Liverpool went close to equalising three times in as many minutes, from Mac Allister and Salah either side of a glaring Van Dijk miss.